DuggzDev/DataStructures/DS/README.md

 Undirected Graph - Can be linked to multiple nodes | Example - Facebook - Mutual Friends Directed Graph - Can only link one node to another (one way connection) | Example - Google Maps

+N -> N -> N
+|
+v
+N-> N
+|
+v
+N

+**Tree** is a non-linear data structure where nodes are organized in a heirachy

+1. Start nodes are called root
+2. Middle nodes are called branch
+3. End nodes are called leaf